seanbradley/postgres-cheatsheet/README.md

     \password postgres

-...ctrl+D to exit PostgreSQL prompt
+Enter ctrl+D to exit the PostgreSQL prompt.

-    sudo -u postgres createdb <dbname>

-...or simpler...
+You can also create the superuser from the Ubuntu command line...

     sudo -u postgres createuser --superuser $USER
     sudo -u postgres psql

     postgres=# \password $USER

+Likewise, the database can be created from Ubuntu's command line...

+    sudo -u postgres createdb <dbname>

-Client programs, by default, connect to the local host using your Ubuntu login name and expect to find a database with that name too.
+Client programs on Ubuntu, by default, connect to the localhost using your Ubuntu login name and expect to find a database with that name, too.
 So to make things REALLY easy, use your new superuser privileges granted above to create a database with the same name as your login name:

     createdb $USER

-That means, to make things stupidly easy locally, set the db name and the superuser name to the same value as your Ubuntu login name.
+That means, to make things very simple locally, set the db name and the superuser name to the same value as your Ubuntu login name.

-##CONNECT TO THE NEW DB LOCALLY
+###STEP 3: CONNECT TO THE NEW DB LOCALLY

 If you do the above, connecting to your own database locally to try out some SQL should now be as easy as:

     psql

+The above will get you going, but we need a way to be more explicit about the superuser we're creating, and about the name of the database itself...

-##STEP 2 (ALTERNATE): CREATE A NEW SUPERUSER FROM THE POSTGRESQL SHELL
+###STEP 2 (ALTERNATE): CREATE A NEW USER FROM THE POSTGRESQL SHELL

 The above really applies only to local development.
-This way is more broadly applicable...
+This way is more broadly applicable than outlined thus far...

 Login to the PostgreSQL as the postgres user--same as above.

-Now, we'll create a hypothetical new superuser named John...
+Now, we'll create a hypothetical new user named John...
+John will not have superuser powers at first.

 Type the following SQL command to create a user john with myPassword as his password: